mattraffert/GraceShopper/README.md

 # fitnesstrackr

-an API for our new fitness empire, FitnessTrac.kr, using node, express, and postgresql
+an API for our capstone project, Sweater For Pets, using node, express, and postgresql

 ## Getting Started